NybbleLynx/MindSqualls/README.md

+**THIS REPOSITORY IS MARKED AS READ-ONLY.
+THE CODE HERE IS PROVIDED AS IS AND NO SUPPORT WILL BE OFFERRED.**

 # MindSqualls
 This code is owned by Niels K. Handest and they have asked me to upload their work here on GitHub.